Grasia/dao-analyzer/README.md

 ## Data

-The data is updated daily and published in [Kaggle](https://www.kaggle.com/datasets/daviddavo/dao-analyzer)
+The data is updated daily and published in [Kaggle](https://www.kaggle.com/datasets/daviddavo/dao-analyzer) and [Zenodo](https://zenodo.org/doi/10.5281/zenodo.7669709)

 ## Publications